zedlopez/ifm/Examples/CloakOfDarkness.md

 ```

 And that's all.
-As always, type ``test`` ME to watch the scenario play itself out.
+As always, type ``test me`` to watch the scenario play itself out.